Continuum directed random polymers on disordered hierarchical diamond lattices: Introduction

 In this article, I will study a GMC measure analogous to~(\ref{Alberts}) for a CDRP living on a fractal $D^{b,s}$ referred to as the \textit{diamond hierarchical lattice}.
-Given a branching parameter $b\in \{2,3,\cdots\}$ and a segmenting parameter $s\in \{2,3,\cdots\}$, the diamond hierarchical lattice is a compact metric space that embeds $bs$ shrunken copies of itself, which are arranged through $b$ branches that each have $s$ copies running in series; see the construction outline below in (A) and (B) of Section~\ref{SecOverview}.
+Given a branching parameter $b\in \{2,3,\ldots\}$ and a segmenting parameter $s\in \{2,3,\ldots\}$, the diamond hierarchical lattice is a compact metric space that embeds $bs$ shrunken copies of itself, which are arranged through $b$ branches that each have $s$ copies running in series; see the construction outline below in (A) and (B) of Section~\ref{SecOverview}.
 Diamond hierarchical lattices provide a useful setting for formulating toy statistical mechanical models; for example, \cite{GLT,Goldstein,Griffiths, Hambly,HamblyII,lacoin3,Ruiz}.
 Lacoin and Moreno~\cite{Lacoin} studied (discrete) directed polymers on disordered diamond hierarchical lattices, classifying the disorder behavior based on the cases $b<s$, $b=s$, and $b>s$, which are combinatorially analogous, respectively, to the $d=1$, $d=2$, and $d>3$ cases of directed polymers on the $(1+d)$-rectangular lattice.
-In~\cite{US}, we studied a functional limit theorem for the partition function of the $b<s$ diamond lattice polymer in a scaling limit in which the temperature grows as a power law of the length of the polymer.
+In~\cite{US}, we considered a functional limit theorem for the partition function of the $b<s$ diamond lattice polymer in a scaling limit in which the temperature grows as a power law of the length of the polymer.
 This limit result is analogous to the intermediate disorder regime in~\cite{alberts} for directed polymers on the $(1+1)$-rectangular lattice.
-My focus here will be developing theory for a CDRP corresponding to the limiting partition function obtained in~\cite{US}.
+My focus here will be on developing the theory for a CDRP corresponding to the limiting partition function obtained in~\cite{US}.

-A similar CDRP model on the $b=s$ diamond lattice, if it exists, would likely require a different approach for its construction; see~\cite{clark} for computations relevant to the continuum limit of discrete polymers.
-It is interesting to compare this question with results~\cite{Carav1,Carav2} by Caravenna, Sun, and Zygouras on scaling limits for $(1+2)$-rectangular lattices polymers.
+A similar CDRP model on the $b=s$ diamond lattice, if it exists, will require a different approach for its construction; see~\cite{clark} for computations relevant to the continuum limit of discrete polymers.
+It is interesting to compare this question with results~\cite{Carav1,Carav2} by Caravenna, Sun, and Zygouras on scaling limits of the partition function for $(1+2)$-rectangular lattice polymers.